cboris/gkeep-clone/README.md

 1. checkout https://github.com/djsudduth/keep-it-markdown  separately
 2. follow instructions for obtaining master token and setting it into your KeyChain
+3. checkout this project
+4. Set venv and install requirements
-3. Edit main replacing SRC_MAIL and DST_MAIL
+5. Edit main replacing SRC_MAIL and DST_MAIL

 ## Usage
 Congrats!
 You can now run google keep clone.
 Simply start by running: